USS Tripoli (LHA-7): Design and construction

 Other enhancements include a reconfigurable command and control complex, an on-board hospital, and numerous aviation support spaces.
 The design of Tripoli features an enlarged hangar deck, realignment and expansion of the aviation maintenance facilities, and a significant increase in her available stowage for parts and support equipment.
-She was intended to be the first LHA replacement ship to deliver fully ready to integrate the entire future air combat element of the U.S. Marine Corps to include the F-35B Lightning II, but construction delays have pushed final F-35 capability installs until delivery.
+She was intended to be the first LHA replacement ship to deliver fully ready to integrate the entire future air combat element of the U.S. Marine Corps to include the F-35B Lightning II, but construction delays pushed final F-35 capability installs until delivery.

 Tripoli was built by Ingalls Shipbuilding (Huntington Ingalls Industries) at the company's shipyard in Pascagoula, Mississippi.
-Fabrication of ship components began in July 2013, and the ship's keel was laid in a ceremony on 20 June 2014 in Pascagoula.
-Tripoli was launched on 1 May and later christened on 16 September 2017, with Lynne Mabus, wife of former Navy Secretary Ray Mabus, as her sponsor.

-By 2019, Tripoli was about a year behind production schedules.
-The ship was delivered to the Navy on 28 February 2020.
+Fabrication of ship components began in July 2013.
+The ship's keel was laid in a ceremony on 20 June 2014 in Pascagoula.
+Tripoli was launched on 1 May and christened on 16 September 2017, with Lynne Mabus, wife of former Navy Secretary Ray Mabus, as her sponsor.
+Tripoli was delivered to the Navy, later than scheduled, on 28 February 2020.

-Covid pandemic

-During the COVID-19 pandemic, on 17 April 2020, The Wall Street Journal reported that Navy officials had stated that at least 9 sailors assigned to the ship had tested positive for SARS-CoV-2.
-At the time, the ship was docked in Pascagoula, Mississippi.
-(Note: It is unclear whether the sailors had tested positive before or after delivery of the ship, with one source stating that "the ship was set to be delivered ... and hundreds of sailors moved aboard in mid-March".)
-About 630 sailors were moved off the ship as a preventative measure, which resulted in the outbreak spreading to only "around a couple dozen sailors".
-As a result of the pandemic, the ship's public commissioning ceremony originally planned to occur at NAS Pensacola in June was also cancelled.
-Subsequently, Tripoli was commissioned on 15 July 2020 in Pascagoula, Mississippi, where the ship was built.

-Ship's history
+Service history

 In September 2020, Tripoli completed a homeport shift from Pascagoula, Mississippi to San Diego, California.

-On 2 May 2022, Tripoli departed Naval Station San Diego for the Western Pacific Ocean on her maiden deployment, taking on 20 F-35Bs at one point in a test of the "lightning carrier" concept.
-On 25 July 2022, she transitioned to an amphibious ready role by embarking the 31st Marine Expeditionary Unit at Naval Base Okinawa, Japan, before transiting the South China Sea to make a port call at Singapore's Changi Naval Base on 31 Aug 2022.
+On 2 May 2022, Tripoli departed Naval Station San Diego for the Western Pacific Ocean on her maiden deployment, taking on 20 F-35Bs at one point, in a test of the "lightning carrier" concept.
+On 25 July 2022, she transitioned to an amphibious ready role by embarking the 31st Marine Expeditionary Unit at Naval Base Okinawa, Japan, before transiting the South China Sea to make a port call at Singapore's Changi Naval Base on 31 August 2022.
 She returned to San Diego on 29 November 2022.

 In February 2025, Tripoli was confirmed to be deploying to Sasebo, Japan as the forward-deployed amphibious warship, replacing America.

+COVID-19 pandemic

+During the COVID-19 pandemic, on 17 April 2020, Navy officials stated that at least nine sailors assigned to the ship had tested positive for SARS-CoV-2 while the ship was docked in Pascagoula, Mississippi.
+(Note: It is unclear whether the sailors had tested positive before or after delivery of the ship, with one source stating that "the ship was set to be delivered ... and hundreds of sailors moved aboard in mid-March".)
+About 630 sailors were moved off the ship as a preventative measure, and the outbreak spread to only "around a couple dozen sailors".
+Due to the pandemic the ship's public commissioning ceremony, originally planned for NAS Pensacola in June, was cancelled, and Tripoli was commissioned on 15 July 2020 in Pascagoula, Mississippi, where she had been built.